Projects per year

 Research profile

-Jeroen van Oijen is an Associate Professor in the Power & Flow group at the department of Mechanical Engineering of the Eindhoven University of Technology (TU/e).
+Jeroen van Oijen is Full Professor in the Power & Flow group at the department of Mechanical Engineering of the Eindhoven University of Technology (TU/e).
 He is a specialist in theoretical and numerical modelling of combustion.
 His expertise is largely in the field of engines and energy converters and his teaching focuses on mechanical engineering, chemically reacting flows, modelling combustion and interfacial transport phenomena in engineering flows.

-Jeroen van Oijen employs highly fidelity numerical models to unravel the fundamental processes in reacting flows and uses this knowledge to develop computationally efficient models for large-scale simulations of real devices.
+Jeroen van Oijen employs advanced numerical models to unravel the fundamental processes in reacting flows and uses this knowledge to develop computationally efficient models for large-scale simulations of real devices.
 He is the inventor of the well-known Flamelet-Generated Manifold (FGM) method, which enables the use of detailed reaction mechanisms in engineering simulations at affordable computational cost.
 His group aims to develop new models for the design of devices employing new combustion concepts and future sustainable fuels.

 Academic background